sal55/pcl/README.md

 There are some use-cases for textual IL (for example when the host runs on one machine and the PCL is consumed on other).
 But that can be added on as another front-end language.

+PCL is not a product, but previous ones were 64-bit oriented and most integer types were auto-widened to 64 bits.
+This new version has ops of any width (C mainly works with 32 bits for example), and there is never any automatic widening.

 ### Availability

 This is an experimental project for my own compilers and for a limited range of targets.
 I'm not really looking at making a tool for general use, for several reasons: